rackerlabs/docs-developer-blog/_posts/2019-07-03-oracle-goldengate-microservices.md

-The admin client has more functions and is more usable in distributed configuration than ggsci as shown in the following table:
+The admin client has more functions and is more usable in distributed configurations than GGSCI as shown in the following table:

 ![]({% asset_path 2019-07-03-oracle-goldengate-microservices-architecture/Picture2.png %})